gadmm/RFCs/rfcs/interop.md

 1TB of RAM, and offers the choice of virtual spaces smaller than 1TB if needed.

 We set a prefix size N ≥ 8.
-The runtime can reserve up to 2^N virtual spaces, of size 2^L bytes (L=48-N in 64-bit and L=32-N in 32-bit), aligned at 2^L. For 64-bit this means virtual spaces ≤1TB (for N = 16
-this is 4GB, what the multicore GC reserves for the minor heap), and ≤16MB in 32-bit.
-We use a global 1-level or 2-level array of size (at most) 2^N bytes as the address space map, so that finding the status of the virtual space a pointer belongs to is done efficiently by shifting and looking up in the array.
+We assume the runtime can reserve up to 2^N virtual spaces, of size 2^L bytes (L=48-N in 64-bit and L=32-N in 32-bit), aligned at 2^L. For 64-bit this means virtual spaces ≤1TB (for N = 16 this is 4GB, what the multicore GC reserves for the minor heap), and ≤16MB in 32-bit.
+We use a global 1-level or 2-level array of size (at most) 2^N bytes as the virtual space map, so that finding the status of the virtual space a pointer belongs to is done efficiently by shifting and looking up in the array.

-We consider 3 possible states for each space in the address space map:
+We consider 3 possible states for each space in the virtual space map:
 Unknown, Reserved, Tainted.
-Thanks to the assumption 2. provided by the programmer and the decision to never give back address space to the OS, this state is monotonous: entries start with value Unknown and may become Reserved or Tainted at some point, and no longer change.
+Thanks to the assumption 2. provided by the programmer and the decision to never give back virtual spaces to the OS, this state is monotonous: entries start with value Unknown and may become Reserved or Tainted at some point, and no longer change.

-When a major allocation requires to reserve additional contiguous address spaces, such a reservation (aligned at 2^L, of size a multiple of 2^L) is requested to the OS.
+When a major allocation requires to reserve additional contiguous virtual spaces, such a reservation (aligned at 2^L, of size a multiple of 2^L) is requested to the OS.
 A hint can be given as to where we would like it to start.
-The given mapping is checked against the address space map: none must be Tainted.
+The given mapping is checked against the virtual space map: none must be Tainted.
 In case of success, the corresponding virtual spaces are marked as Reserved in the map, and in case of failure then the rule 2. has been violated and the allocation fails.